TrashPandaCode/reports/ia-final/main.typ

   //Heavily simplified this whole process, but I think it is too complex to be much more specific

   === Undo & Redo
   Seperating the visual and the logic layers of the node graph also made it much easier to implement an undo and redo functionality.
-We used `zundo`#footnote([https://github.com/charkour/zundo]), a small library that adds undo and redo support to Zustand. `zundo` provides a `temporal` wrapper, which tracks changes to the store's state in an internal history array.
+We used `zundo` @kornoeljeCharkourZundo2025, a small library that adds undo and redo support to Zustand. `zundo` provides a `temporal` wrapper, which tracks changes to the store's state in an internal history array.
 We were applied this directly to the `FlowStore`, as it already maintains lists of all nodes and edges.
 For the system to be functional we added a helper function to update the `NodeStore` whenever undo or redo is used.
 This function clears all of the nodes from the `NodeStore`'s unsorted node map and fills it up again using the latest data from the `FlowStore`.

 ]
 // Website Strucutre/Navigation